Weebly Review: Is It the Right Website Builder for You?

 However, we can’t question how kind it is to your wallet!
 To get the best out of Weebly, we recommend that you start with a free website.
-This is your chance to get to know the editing interface, and judge for yourself how easy (and difficult) its various features are, as well as giving you the chance to check out its templates.
+This is your chance to get to know the editing interface and judge for yourself how easy (and difficult) its various features are, as well as give you the chance to check out its templates.

 Once you’re ready to upgrade, we recommend skipping the Personal plan – you get more for your money on the Professional plan!